-• Net Cumulative Energy Savings (Percent of target achieved)
+Net Cumulative Energy Savings (Percent of target achieved)

 NBHDL was committed to helping our customers understand their energy usage by offering programs that enable them to become more energy efficient.
-We have a history of excellence in Conservation and Demand Management (CDM) program delivery and results and this includes exceeding each of our annual targets in the Conservation First Framework years of 2015, 2016 and 2017.
-The strong program results continued in 2018, having achieved 146% of its 2020 persistent energy savings target.
-NBHDL was one of only ten LDCs to have exceeded 100% of its energy target, with 77% of its energy savings coming from the non-residential sector.
+We have a history of excellence in Conservation and Demand Management (CDM) program delivery and results and this includes exceeding each of our annual targets in the Conservation First Framework years of 2015, 2016, 2017 and 2018.
+The strong program results continued in 2019, having achieved 151% of its 2020 persistent energy savings target.

-In 2018 NBHDL was able to demonstrate the value of locally owned and operated LDC's by assisting in the development of a second cogeneration project, working together with many partners including the City of North Bay.
+In 2019 NBHDL was able to demonstrate the value of locally owned and operated LDC's by assisting in the connection of a second cogeneration project, working together with many partners including the City of North Bay.
 This project had a number of technical challenges to overcome, but NBHDL was able to innovate with its partners to overcome problems unique in the north.